 The peak width setting in the detector allows the user to correctly set these parameters without needing any knowledge other than sight of the chromatogram integration results to see how wide the peaks are.
 The peak width setting should be set for the narrowest peak width observed in the chromatogram.
 If it is set too wide it will make the peaks appear lower in height and wider (and potentially less resolved) and if it is set too narrow it will increase the baseline noise unnecessarily.
 Essentially the software uses this value to set the data collection rate such that it collects enough data points over the narrowest peaks and it is aiming for 15 to 25 points across a peak.
 The 1290 Infinity DAD can collect at a maximum 160 Hz if required which would allow enough data points to be collected over a peak that is only 0.1 s wide.
 The response time setting is another way of indicating how this filtering is set.
-It is measured in minutes).
+It is measured in seconds and is about one-third of the peak width value (which is measured in minutes).
 It effectively shows how quickly the plotted signal responds to a step change in the input signal.

-NOTE The full spectra is not available under all conditions.
+The full spectra is not available under all conditions.